 Angelina Jolie and Denzel Washington in The Bone Collector is still, to this day, one of my very favourite movies ever.
 I think I was in high school the first time I saw it.
 I spent a very large chunk of my adolescent years wanting to be Officer Amelia Sachs.

-I just recently started collecting this series so I can have a complete collection.
-It’s that good.
-And Lincoln Rhyme is up there when we’re ranking greatest detectives in crime fiction.
+I just recently started collecting this book series so I can have a complete collection.
+Lincoln Rhyme is up there when we’re ranking greatest detectives in crime fiction.

 When you combine that with a gruesome killer, I’m sold.

 Bonus answer: Go watch the movie too!
 Seriously, it’s a 90’s classic.

 🔪The Killer Inside Me | Jim Thompson

 Stephen King said of this novel and the author: “He was crazy.
 He went running into the American subconscious with a blowtorch in one hand and a pistol in the other, screaming his goddamn head off.
 No one else came close.”